twbs/bootstrap/site/content/docs/5.2/getting-started/contents.md

 ---
 layout: docs
 title: Contents
-description: Discover what's included in Bootstrap, including our precompiled and source code flavors.
+description: Discover what's included in Bootstrap, including our compiled CSS, JavaScript, and precompiled source code flavors.
 group: getting-started
 toc: true
 ---

-## Precompiled Bootstrap
+## Compiled Bootstrap

 Once downloaded, unzip the compressed folder and you'll see something like this: